Building a new PitchBook brand

-Founded in 2006, PitchBook is an established, respected, global brand that’s considered the premier tool for hard-to-find capital market data and insights.
-But its goals moving forward remain lofty!
-And while the company has grown and evolved to meet the needs of its clients over time, its brand identity stayed the same—for 15 years.
+Founded in 2006, PitchBook is an established, global brand for hard-to-find capital market data and research.
+While the company has grown and evolved to meet the needs of its clients, its brand identity stayed the same—for 15 years.

-PitchBook’s creative team, which led the rebrand from exploration to execution, knew that a revamped brand would help the company stand out, increase share, support scale, and attract the best talent.
+PitchBook’s creative team led the rebrand from exploration to execution.
+We knew that a revamped brand would help the company stand out, increase share, support scale, and attract the best talent.

-I was the senior copywriting lead for PitchBook’s first-ever rebrand.
+I was the sr. copywriting lead for PitchBook’s first-ever rebrand.

 ⚡️PitchBook.com